 Plastic waste solutions

-From feedstock management to advanced recycling technology, Agilyx provides solutions that help shift our world from a linear, “make-take-waste” economy, to a more sustainable “retrieve-restore-recycle” economy, aiding the transition to a lower-carbon future.
+From feedstock management to advanced recycling technology, Agilyx helps solve the problem of plastic waste by investing in solutions that help shift our world from a linear, “make-take-waste” economy, to a more sustainable “retrieve-restore-recycle” economy, aiding the transition to a lower-carbon future.

 Our Solutions